Marketing analytics & reporting

 5. Add visual touches.

 If you are responsible for creating the final report, make sure every department or committee uses as many visual representations of data as possible.
 Taking a quick look at a graph or a pie chart will give instant insight into the situation rather than reading a whole paragraph on it.
-Data analytics are your friend, and tools like Whatagraph can help you make a great board report template for the entire team.
+Data analytics are your friend, and tools like Whatagraph can help you make a great executive report template for the entire team.
 Once you set up the board report format, it’s easy to stick to it at the next board meeting.

 6. Send the report early.